michaelkyu/PlasX/README.md

 2. Annotate *de novo* gene families
 3. Use PlasX to classify contigs as plasmid or non-plasmid sequences, based on the annotations in step #1 and #2

+The `test` directory contains copies of the files that will be created by these steps.
+You can use these files to skip ahead in the tutorial or to check correctness

 ## Step 0.
 Preliminary setup of your command line environment